 - The recipient's mailbox is full

-- The sender did not pass SPF, DKIM, DMARC policy check
+- The sender did not pass SPF, DKIM, or DMARC policy check

 - The sender's IP is blocklisted

 - For this scenario, advise our support team.
 Depending on the address and list, we may arrange to have our IP delisted.

 We continue to make improvements to our spam filtering solution.
 Specifically, we've made recent updates on scoring outgoing mail as spam.
 This change results in cases where email users using specific email clients, such as Outlook, receive a rejection error such as "recipients do not exist" when sending.

 We've confirmed this error message is due to an error/misconfiguration with the email client: we don't consider the rejection a Hostedemail issue.

 Support recommends reviewing the email client and configuration; support cannot override this error or troubleshoot third-party email applications.

 If you are still struggling to determine the reason for message delivery failure, please email support.

 For every troubleshooting case scenario, please provide: